IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 ## Mission Assignment
 - Scene setting
-	- Vasilev drinks from a flask
+	- Vasilev drinks from a flask, cane to get upstairs
-- PCs need to go to Avizallo to make sure the saltwood deal is successful, to protect Giltstern (and maybe spy on him)
+- Monster attacks (zombies) around Avizallo.
+PCs need to go and make sure saltwood deal is successful, harvest happens
+	- Vasilev received news abt zombies from Owl
 	- Giltstern has arrived in Avizallo and tensions are running high - Owl thinks there needs to be another impartial Kevaran party to keep Giltstern in check.
 	- Prices of saltwood are set, but they're hammering out a deal for how much wood to sell to Kevara
 	- Vasilev wants to maintain political stability, and a lot of his wealth from his estates depends on trade running smoothly
 - Vasilev gives them badges as proof of authority
 - Beware of the Court of Birds - never trust a man who won't tell you his true name
-- what does the saltwood deal do for vasilev? she's positioned against giltstern in the power struggle
-	- ppl shipping saltwood in stuck outside the city, can't vote (bring the fray nets up)
-	- make them pay a lot for saltwood, then sabotage the goods
+- Merriwink gives Toby second task before departure - steal the Valespinner for her, from her "evil" twin Mettlewise
 ## Journey to Avizallo
 - a few choices for how to get there - leviathan, giltstern supply ship (with felichian missionaries)
 - don't just do a fight, have some exploration/survival/social tension/mystery